GDavij/memento-organizer/README.md

 - The system must be able to let users modify(CRUD) thoughts sets
 - The system must allow users to open multiple notes/documents and let then switch between then implementing a tabs system
 - The system must collect data for generate values that can be read from graphs and statistics only by the user
+- The system must be able to let users change theirs e-mail and password whenever they want
+- The system must be able to let users delete their account whenever they want
+- The system must be able to let users create their account by then selfs
+- The system must be able to create admins
+- Admins must be able to see existing users in the system

 ## Non Functional Requisites

 - The system must work online and must be accessed over a [web browser](https://en.wikipedia.org/wiki/Web_browser)
 - All not public data must be securely encrypted
 - All data that is only for verification like `password` must use [passphrase key derivation functions](https://en.wikipedia.org/wiki/Key_derivation_function) like [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) instead of just [hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) like [SHA512](https://en.wikipedia.org/wiki/SHA-2)
+- The first admin of the system must be created without a admin token
+- If already exist an admin in the system, the next admin to be created need the token of an existing admin of the system to be allowed it's creation
+- A note/document, kanban or though set, must not be shared between users

 ## Structure of Project